-Challenge accepted!
-Actually, we have two here, the low temperature and the low dielectric constant (DC) of the liquid nitrogen.
-This scenario limits the number of principles you can use.
+There are two factors that complicate liquid nitrogen level measurement: the low temperature and the low dielectric constant (DC).
+This limits the number of level measurement principles you can use.
 But don’t despair!
 We have some options.

 You could use one of two common solutions: a differential pressure (DP) transmitter or a guided radar device.
 However, both need particular materials because of the low temperature.
 If you go with a DP device, then you have probes for cryogenic applications and fluids for low temperatures.
 If you choose the guided radar, then you must have the right seal.

 But if neither of these solutions appeals to you, maybe you’ll like one of the new free space radars.
 Working at 80 gigahertz, they can measure low DCs in smaller vessels.
 Furthermore, depending on the application, you might find a high-accuracy radar for the natural gas.
 You should make sure it has the appropriate antenna, though, like a still-pipe antenna.